SCIENCE 10th

 information: the shapes of the

-the changes in populations of both countries from 2005 to those projected in
+compare the changes in populations of both countries from 2005 to those

-and describe three factors that affect changes in the human population of one
+research and describe three factors that affect changes in the human population

-of the countries studied and explain how one technological advance might affect
+of one of the countries studied and explain how one technological advance might

-the change in the human population from 2005 to 2025 in one of the countries
+affect the change in the human population from 2005 to 2025 in one of the

-the advancement of technology is a positive or negative influence on population
+if the advancement of technology is a positive or negative influence on

 b.